Carnap's problem for intuitionistic propositional logic: Possible worlds semantics

 \ex.[] $j_DU = \{x\in X\!: \text{every development in $D(x)$ intersects $U$}\}$

 is a nucleus on $\mathit{Up}(\F)$, so Dragalin semantics is an instance of nuclear semantics.
-The importance of this kind of nuclear semantics is seen from the result in \cite{bezhanishvili-holliday16} that \emph{every} locale can be realized as the set of fixed upsets of a nuclear frame of the form $(\F,j_D)$.
+The importance of this kind of nuclear semantics is seen from the result in \cite{bezhanishvili-holliday16} that \emph{every} locale can be realized as the set of fixed upsets of a nuclear frame of the form $(\F,j_D)$ (this does not hold for Beth semantics).